Asad Raza (artist): Schema for a school

 Schema for a school takes the form of "an experimental school" that considered new models for teaching and learning, through a series of relevant thoughts and actions drawn from sociology, philosophy, cooking, choreography, literature, and other forms of awareness.
 Raza was influenced by Dan Graham's Schema (1966), a work that describes its own attributes according to strict rules every time it is reproduced.
 Schema is an adaptive protocol, a responsive script, and its form is a model for the pedagogical schemata the school will use.
 The school first took place in Ljubljana, Slovenia in 2015, with further iterations at the Villa Empain in Brussels and Palais de Tokyo in Paris in 2016, and it is next scheduled for New York's The Shed in 2018.

 There is no east or west

-Raza's project animated the streetlights running up a hillside promenade in Ljublana's, playing a visual song visible from many parts of the city.
+Raza's project animated the streetlights running up a hillside promenade in Ljubljana, playing a visual song visible from many parts of the city.
 Coming on with the streetlights at dusk and running until dawn, the piece lasted the duration of the 2015 Graphic Art Biennial, turning the cityscape into an animated graphic artwork.
 Raza says he was influences by blinking lights visible across the Bosphorus in Istanbul.